The Wwise Initialization Settings correspond to members of the following structures within the Wwise sound engine's C/C++ SDK:

-In the prompted Inspector window, the Wwise Initialization Settings are organized into four intuitive groups: Common User Settings, Common Advanced Settings, Wwise Communication Settings, and Platform Specific Advanced Settings (where Platform corresponds to the platform you are working on).
+In the Project Settings window, the Wwise Initialization Settings are organized into four intuitive groups: Common User Settings, Common Advanced Settings, Wwise Communication Settings, and Platform Specific Advanced Settings (where Platform corresponds to the platform you are working on).
 Each setting is directly editable within the interface, be it a field, check box, or slider.
 For your convenience, all settings also have tooltips providing extra information about the parameter itself or its possible values.

 Common User Settings displaying convenient tooltips